-Addressing Statutory Gap Between Assault and Murder: In Cases of Child Torture
+Addressing the Gap in Criminal for Cases of Child Torture

 National Database of Substantiated Child Abuse Allegations for CPS Investigators